Cq8jx/VJU-Project/University Regulations/English/DHVN-HD-1534 Thesis and Graduation Project Annex Templates - Layout Guide.md

 documents in languages that are not yet widely known, a Vietnamese translation can be added to each document).

 2\.
-References are arranged in alphabetical order by author\'s name according to each country\'s practice:
+References are arranged in alphabetical order by author's name according to each country's practice:

 - Foreign authors are listed in alphabetical order by last name:

-> \+ There is one author (according to example document number 28);
+> + There is one author (according to example document number 28);
 >
-> \+ There are two authors (according to example document number 29);
+> + There are two authors (according to example document number 29);
 >
-> \+ There are three or more authors: from the second author onwards,
+> + There are three or more authors: from the second author onwards,
 > the first name is abbreviated first, then the last name.
-The authors\'
+The authors'
 > names are separated by a comma.
-Before the last author\'s first name
+Before the last author's first name
 > and last name, replace the comma with \"and\" (according to example
 > document number 30).